 Price – The Verilux Rise and shine is the cheapest one of these three.
 You can see the current price HERE.

 Downsides: It’s getting more and more difficult to get incandescent bulbs and you can only replace it with a bulb which is compatible with an incandescent dimmer.

 Who Should NOT Get a Dawn Simulator?

 If you are miserable when being abruptly awakened to dark surroundings, a dawn simulator will be a game changer for you.

-A dawn simulator alarm clock will also be of great help to anyone suffering from trouble in falling asleep and waking up early and do not want to use medication.
+A sun light alarm clock will also be of great help to anyone suffering from trouble in falling asleep and waking up early and do not want to use medication.
 Dawn simulators help to re-set the circadian rhythm naturally.